 Download Summary for Mental Health Services (Last refreshed - August 2012)

-Latest local Mental Health information provided by Public Health England (February 2017)
+Local Mental Health information provided by Public Health England with Wirral specific content

 Healthwatch Mental Health Survey with Young People attending National Citizen Service Programme and Birkenhead Sixth Form College (Summer 2016)

 Healthwatch set out to complete the survey with young people, over 140 making their feelings known, to allow then to share their understanding of mental health issues and to raise awareness of the services that are commissioned to support them.
 The survey was promoted through July, August and September via the National Citizens Scheme and with Birkenhead Sixth Form College.
-The results highlight the concerns and issues being faced by our young people today, services they want to access and ways they want to be communicated with.
-Access the 'Mental Health Survey' report.
+The survey results highlight the concerns and issues being faced by our young people today, services they want to access and ways they want to be communicated with.

 This national strategy, which covers care and support for all ages, was published in February 2016 and signifies the first time there has been a strategic approach to improving mental health outcomes across the health and care system, in partnership with the health arm’s length bodies.